gmc-code/PC-app-development/docs/tk_apps/tk_pounds_to_kgs.rst

 ----

-Step 4: Place Widgets in the Window
+Place Widgets in the Window
 -------------------------------------------------

 Position the widgets using the `grid()` method: